 First posted on EverThineHome.com

 As you have probably noticed, holidays are important in my life and in the life of my family.
-I’ve invested a good amount of time to find creative and memorable ways to mark these annual days on the calendar we call holidays—especially those with connections to our faith.
+I’ve invested a good amount of time to find creative and memorable ways to mark these annual faith-based days on the calendar because they have roots in the Bible’s story and therefore are important to our faith today.

-From the early days of the Bible’s story, when God gave His people seven yearly feasts, these have anchored human interactions with God and His people in literal feasts of the senses.
-These days were set aside for celebration and for worship.
-For concentrated, intentional time to delight in God, to stoke the fires of our relationship with Him through memorable moments away from the everyday and its constant demands.
+In the Old Testament, God gave His people seven yearly feasts.
+These holidays anchored human interactions with God and His people over days set aside for celebration and for worship.
+God’s goal for His people was concentrated, intentional time to delight in Him, to remember His love and work on their behalf, and to stoke their relational fires with Him through memorable moments away from everyday demands.

 God’s original feasts punctuated ordinary life with hours of significance and meaning.
 And some of our Christian celebrations echo the original Jewish feasts.
-For example, the Jewish holiday of Passover commemorates when Moses told the captive Jews to paint strokes of lamb’s blood over their door frames so that God would pass over those homes when Egypt was struck with tenth plague—death of their firstborn children.
-Christians celebrate Easter, when Jesus died so that God would “pass over” our sins.
-In fact, it was no coincidence that the death and Resurrection of Christ occurred during the week of Passover; He was the sacrificial lamb of God.
+For example, the Jewish holiday of Passover commemorates when Moses told the captive Jews to paint lamb’s blood over their door frames so that God would pass over their homes when Egypt was struck with the tenth plague—death of their firstborn children.
+Today, Christians celebrate Easter, when Jesus died so that God would “pass over” our sins.
+In fact, it was no coincidence that the death of Christ occurred on Passover; He was the sacrificial lamb of God.

 And while staying with them he ordered them not to depart from Jerusalem, but to wait for the promise of the Father, which, he said, “you heard from me; for John baptized with water, but you will be baptized with the Holy Spirit not many days from now.”